keystonejs/keystone-classic/docs/documentation/Configuration/Database-Options.md

 The url for your MongoDB connection.

-You should typically set this to `process.env.MONGO_URI || "mongodb://localhost/your-db"`, which will cause it to default to localhost unless a MONGO_URI is explicitly provided in the environment.
+You should typically set this to `process.env.MONGO_URI || "mongodb://localhost:27017/your-db"`, which will cause it to default to localhost unless a MONGO_URI is explicitly provided in the environment. mongodb port is required, default 27017

 <h4 data-primitive-type="String"><code>model prefix</code></h4>